 Then there was the night the Tigers nearly upset No. 1-ranked Southern California before a sellout crowd on September 28, 1979.
 The Tigers came up short, but the crowd roared from kickoff to final gun in a game many ardent LSU followers rank as the loudest in stadium history.

 And, of course, there was Halloween night 1959, when Billy Cannon made his famous 89-yard punt return to lead No. 1 LSU past No. 3 Ole Miss.
-Legend has it that families living near the campus lakes came running out of their homes in fear of the
+Legend has it that families living near the campus lakes came running out of their homes in fear of the noise erupting around them.

 Those are the highlights, some of which have shaped the character of this great stadium.
 But week in and week out each fall, a new chapter unfolds in the history of Death Valley.